VincentSe/HilbertProofs/README.md

 <<-7, sqrt[-7]>> \in sqrt <=> \E y : <<-7, y>> \in sqrt
 ```

 Since such a `y` does not exist, the only thing this axiom proves about `sqrt[-7]` is that `<<-7, sqrt[-7]>> \notin sqrt`.
 This tells us absolutely nothing about its equility to 42.
-The introduction of primitive symbols, subject to existence conditions, is the job of Hilbert's epsilon operator : en.wikipedia.org/wiki/Epsilon_calculus.
+The introduction of primitive symbols, subject to existence conditions, is the job of Hilbert's epsilon operator : [Epsilon calculus](https://en.wikipedia.org/wiki/Epsilon_calculus).
 HilbertProofs makes heavy use of it, calling it CHOOSE.
 Here is finally the definition of the application of functions :

 ```
 f[x] == CHOOSE y : <<x, y>> \in f